-a.
-Reason / Authority / Codes / Characterization: Failed Medical / Physical / Procurement Standards / AR 635-200 / Chapter 5-11 / JFW / RE-3 / Uncharacterized

-- b.
-Date of Discharge: 13 March 2009 - c.
-Separation Facts:

-(1) Date Entrance Physical Standards Board (EPSBD) convened: 19 July 2017

-(2) EPSBD Findings: After careful considerations of medical records, laboratory, findings, and medical examinations, the board found the applicant was medically unfit for enlistment according to current medical fitness standards and that in the opinion of the evaluating physicians the following medical condition(s) existed prior to service.
-The applicant was in BCT and had exertional shortness of breath and chest tightness.
-The applicant was found to have a history of traumatic brain injury with lacerations, induced coma and seizures in July 2003.
-The applicant was seen in the ER on 8 February for temporal migraine, blurred vison, and confusion.
-The applicant was seen at Winder TMC on 8 February for follow-up and evaluation.
-The applicant was still having a headache.
-The applicant was unable to train due to the headaches, blurred vision, confusion, and dizziness.
-The applicant was diagnosed with head injury and recurrent headaches.
-The applicant did not receive a waiver for the diagnosis prior to enlistment.
-Based on the medical condition that existed prior to service, it was recommended the applicant be separated from the service.

-(3) Date Applicant Reviewed and concurred with the Findings and Requested to be discharged from the Army without delay: 6 March 2009

-- (4) Separation Decision Date / Characterization: 9 March 2009 / Uncharacterized - 4.
-SERVICE DETAILS:

 - a.
-Date / Period of Enlistment: 31 October 2008 / 8years (ARNG) - b.
-Age at Enlistment / Education / GT Score: 21 / HS Graduate / 103 - c.
-Highest Grade Achieved / MOS / Total Service: E-3 / None / 4 months, 13 days - d.
-Prior Service / Characterizations: ARNG, 31 October 2008 13 March 2009 / NA - e.
-Overseas Service / Combat Service: None - f.
-Awards and Decorations: None - g.
-Performance Ratings: NA - h.
-Disciplinary Action(s) / Evidentiary Record: See EPSBD as described in item 3c(1). - i.
-Lost Time / Mode of Return: None - j.
-Behavioral Health Condition(s): - (1) Applicant provided: None - (2) AMHRR Listed: None - 5.
-APPLICANT-PROVIDED EVIDENCE: DD Form 293-2 - 6.
-POST SERVICE ACCOMPLISHMENTS: None submitted with the application. - 7.
-STATUTORY, REGULATORY AND POLICY REFERENCE(S):
+Reason / Authority / Codes / Characterization: Failed Medical / Physical / Procurement Standards / AR 635-200 / Chapter 5-11 / JFW / RE-3 / Uncharacterized - b.
+Date of Discharge: 19 April 2023 - c.
+Separation Facts: - (1) Date Entrance Physical Standards Board (EPSBD) convened: 3 April 2023 - (2) EPSBD Findings: After careful considerations of medical records, laboratory, findings, and medical examinations, the board found the applicant was medically unfit for enlistment according to current medical fitness standards and that in the opinion of the evaluating physicians the following medical condition(s) existed prior to service.
+The applicant reported thoracolumbar back pain that was preventing the applicant from meeting rigorous Army basic training standards.
+Medical evaluation determined the applicant had congenital and developmental abnormalities on x-ray.
+The applicant was diagnosed with congenital deformity of spine and unspecified thoracic, thoracolumbar, and lumbosacral intervertebral disc disorder.
+Based on the medical condition that existed prior to service, it was recommended the applicant be separated from the service for failure to meet medical procurement standards. - (3) Date Applicant Reviewed and concurred with the Findings and Requested to be discharged from the Army without delay: 4 April 2023 - (4) Separation Decision Date / Characterization: 12 April 2023 / Uncharacterized a.
+Date / Period of Enlistment: 3 January 2023 / 4 years, 4 weeks b.
+Age at Enlistment / Education / GT Score: 34 / HS Graduate / NIF c.
+Highest Grade Achieved / MOS / Total Service: E-2 / None / 3 months, 17 days d.
+Prior Service / Characterizations: None e.
+Overseas Service / Combat Service: None f.
+Awards and Decorations: None g.
+Performance Ratings: NA h.
+Disciplinary Action(s) / Evidentiary Record: See EPSBD as described in item 3c(2).

-a.
+4. SERVICE DETAILS:

+i.
+Lost Time / Mode of Return: None

+j.
+Behavioral Health Condition(s):

+(1) Applicant provided: None

+(2) AMHRR Listed: None

+- 5. APPLICANT-PROVIDED EVIDENCE: DD Form 293, EPSBD proceeding, DA Form 2807-2(Accessions Medical History Report), MEPS Readiness Documentation, Individual Training Report, IMT Sick Slip - 6.
+Post Service Accomplishments: None submitted with the application. - 7.
+STATUTORY, REGULATORY AND POLICY REFERENCE(S): - a.
 Section 1553, Title 10, United States Code (Review of Discharge or Dismissal) provides for the creation, composition, and scope of review conducted by a Discharge Review Board(s) within established governing standards.
 As amended by Sections 521 and 525 of the National Defense Authorization Act for Fiscal Year 2020, 10 USC 1553 provides specific guidance to the Military Boards for Correction of Military/Naval Records and Discharge Review Boards when considering discharge upgrade requests by Veterans claiming Post Traumatic Stress Disorder (PTSD), Traumatic Brain Injury (TBI), sexual trauma, intimate partner violence (IPV), or spousal abuse, as a basis for discharge review.
-The amended guidance provides that Boards will include, as a voting board member, a physician trained in mental health disorders, a clinical psychologist, or a psychiatrist when the discharge upgrade claim asserts a mental health condition, including PTSD, TBI, sexual trauma, IPV, or spousal abuse, as a basis for the discharge review Boards will develop and provide specialized training specific to sexual trauma, IPV, spousal abuse, as well as the various responses of individuals to trauma.
+The amended guidance provides that Boards will include, as a voting board member, a physician trained in mental health disorders, a clinical psychologist, or a psychiatrist when the discharge upgrade claim asserts a mental health condition, including PTSD, TBI, sexual trauma, IPV, or spousal abuse, as a basis for the discharge.
+Further, the guidance provides that Military Boards for Correction of Military/Naval Records and Discharge Review Boards will develop and provide specialized training specific to sexual trauma, IPV, spousal abuse, as well as the various responses of individuals to trauma. - b.

-b.
 Multiple Department of Defense Policy Guidance Memoranda published between 2014 and 2018.
-The documents are commonly referred to by the signatory authorities' last names (2014 Secretary of Defense Guidance [Hagel memo], 2016 Acting Principal Deputy Under Secretary of Defense for Personnel and Readiness [Carson memo], 2017 Official Performing the Duties of the Under Secretary of Defense for Personnel and Readiness [Kurta memo], and 2018 Under Secretary of Defense for Personnel and Readiness [Wilkie memo].
+The documents are commonly referred to by the signatory authorities' last names (2014 Secretary of Defense Guidance [Hagel memo], 2016 Acting Principal Deputy Under

+Secretary of Defense for Personnel and Readiness [Carson memo], 2017 Official Performing the Duties of the Under Secretary of Defense for Personnel and Readiness [Kurta memo], and 2018 Under Secretary of Defense for Personnel and Readiness [Wilkie memo].